Tsegereda Haile Kifle

 The project has four distinct phases, each with a specific objective.

-Phase 1 - The team will synthesise existing evidence on the effectiveness of interventions to increase community-based identification of children with developmental disabilities in low and middle-income countries (LMICs).
+Phase 1 - The team will synthesize existing evidence on the effectiveness of interventions to increase community-based identification of children with developmental disabilities in low and middle-income countries (LMICs).

 Phase 3 - The community-based intervention’s acceptability, feasibility and potential utility will be assessed through a small-scale pilot study.